 - our vet moving or retiring

-We have to search for a veterinarian because we will be moving.
+We had to search for a veterinarian because were moving.

 Looking for a new veterinarian

-We’ll be moving to Jasmine’s ranch, which is about a seven-hour drive from here and that gives us no choice but to look for a veterinarian at our new location.
-Though I have already talked to our vet about keeping him on board so we could consult with him if needed.
+We were to Jasmine’s ranch, which is about a seven-hour drive from where we used to live.
+So that gave us no choice but to look for a veterinarian at our new location.
+However, I had talked to our vet about keeping him on board to consult with him if needed.

-I have looked at our options and roughly narrowed it down to a few potential candidates.
-I looked at their education, experience, areas of interest, affiliations, and services they offer.
+I looked at our options and roughly narrowed it down to a few potential candidates.
+I considered their education, experience, areas of interest, affiliations, and services they offered.